 Employers want to hire people that appear upbeat and likely to get along with their bosses, coworkers, and clients.
 Even if you are well qualified for a position, a negative attitude can hurt your chances of getting the job.

-Here are tips for conveying a positive attitude during an interview—even if you’re not actually feeling that positive.
+Here are tips for conveying a positive attitude during an interview—even if you’re not actually feeling that way.

-Hopefully once you are involved in a conversation with your interviewer, you’ll hit your stride and answer the questions with confidence.
+Once you are involved in a conversation with your interviewer, you’ll be able hit your stride and answer the questions with confidence.